domokato/domokato.github.io/_projects/(1) Bite Ballot.md

 #### Long polling

 Long polling was used as a simple method for the frontend to receive real-time updates from the backend without having to use web sockets.
-This is distinct from traditional polling where a request is made at regular intervals and the backend responds immediately.
+This is distinct from traditional polling where an HTTP request is made at regular intervals and the backend responds immediately.
-In long polling, the connection to the server is kept open for long periods.
+In long polling, the HTTP connection to the server is kept open for long periods.
 Then, when another voter updates your ballot, say by adding a ballot option, the backend is able to immediately respond to your long-poll request with the updated ballot.

 If, on the other hand, no changes are made within a certain timeout, the backend just responds with a 204 (no content), and the frontend starts another long poll request.